oesteban/hcph-sops/docs/data-collection/scanning.md

 - [ ] [adjust the FoV](scanning-notes.md#setting-the-fov) of the `dwi-dwi_dir-{RL,LR,PA,AP}__279dir_monopolar` sequence, and
 - [ ] prepare the execution of the fixation program on the stimuli laptop (*{{ secrets.hosts.psychopy | default("███") }}*), which will be played during the DWI by typing the following on a terminal:

-    ??? danger "Make sure to have the correct environment loaded before invoking the task"
+    ??? warning "Make sure to have the correct environment loaded before invoking the task"

         - [ ] Deactivate conda (if active):
             ``` shell